DanBriSyk/UofG-MicroCT/Batch-TXM-Converter/Readme.md

 -   **Optional ZIP Compression:** Compresses each output image stack into a separate ZIP archive.
 -   **Slice Preview:** Allows users to preview a slice of each scan before processing.
 -   **8-bit Conversion:** Option to convert 16-bit images to 8-bit for compatibility.
--   **Parallel Processing:** Utilizes Dask for parallel processing, significantly reducing conversion time for large datasets.
+-   **Parallel/Serial Processing:** Option to convert .txm files with Dask for parallel processing (significantly reducing conversion time for large datasets), or serially (when combined file size > available RAM)
 -   **Progress Tracking:** Provides real-time progress updates via a progress bar and text output.
 -   **Logging:** Logs all conversion activities and errors to a log file (`txm_converter.log`).
 -   **GUI Interface:** User-friendly interface built with PyQt5 for easy operation.